t2health/BSPAN---Bluetooth-Sensor-Processing-for-Android/README.md

 Getting Started with BSPAN
 ==============================================
-Cloning the repo on your computer
+Clone the repo on your computer

-Instuctions for using Eclipse:
+Instructions for using Eclipse:

 1. Click Help > Eclipse Marketplace
 2. Download Egit